ARMv8 Shellcodes from 'A' to 'Z': Introduction

 \subsection{Prior and related work}

 The idea to write alphanumeric executable code first stemmed as a response to anti-virus or hardening technologies that were based on the misconception that executable code is not ASCII-printable.
-Eller \cite{Eller} described the first ASCII-printable shellcodes for Intel platforms to bypass primitive buffer-overflow protection techniques. \cite{Eller} was shortly followed by RIX \cite{PhrackIA32} on the IA32 architecture.
-Mason \emph{et al.} \cite{DBLP:conf/ccs/MasonSMM09} designed shellcodes using only English words to bypass IDS filters.
-Obscou \cite{PhrackUnicode} managed to obtain Unicode-proof shellcodes that work despite the limitation that no zero-character can appear in the middle of a standard C string.
-All the above constructions built on existing shellcode writing approaches and required manual fine-tuning.
+Eller~\cite{Eller} described the first ASCII-printable shellcode for Intel platforms able to bypass primitive buffer-overflow protection techniques.
+This was shortly followed by RIX~\cite{PhrackIA32} on the IA32 architecture.
+Later, Mason \emph{et al.}~\cite{DBLP:conf/ccs/MasonSMM09} showed a technique to automatically turn IA32 shellcodes into English shellcodes, statistically indistinguishable from any other English text.
+Obscou~\cite{PhrackUnicode} managed to obtain Unicode-proof shellcodes that work despite the limitation that no zero-character can appear in the middle of a standard C string.
+All the above constructions are relying on existing shellcode writing approaches and require manual fine-tuning.

-Basu \emph{et al.} \cite{Basu} developed an algorithm for automated shellcode generation targeting the x86 architecture.
+Basu \emph{et al.}~\cite{Basu} developed an algorithm for automated shellcode generation targeting the x86 architecture.
 The Metasploit project provides the \texttt{msfvenom} utility, which can turn arbitrary x86 programs into alphanumeric x86 code.
 Both \texttt{UPX}\footnote{See \url{http://upx.sf.net}.} and \texttt{msfvenom} can generate self-decrypting ARM executables, yet neither provide alphanumeric encodings for this platform.

-More recently, Younan \emph{et al.} generated alphanumeric shellcodes for the ARMv5 architecture \cite{PhrackARM,Younan}.
-They provide a proof that the subset of alphanumeric commands is Turing-complete, by translating all BF \cite{raiter07,faase07,cristofani07} commands into alphanumeric ARM code snippets.
+More recently, Younan \emph{et al.} generated alphanumeric shellcodes for the ARMv5 architecture~\cite{PhrackARM,Younan}.
+They provide a proof that the subset of alphanumeric commands is Turing-complete, by translating all Brainfuck~\cite{raiter07,faase07,cristofani07} commands into alphanumeric ARM code snippets.